CebolaLab/Cirrhotic_lipids/README.md

 library('ggplot2')
 ```

 The single-cell RNA-seq data from the [Guilliams et al. 2022](https://www.cell.com/cell/fulltext/S0092-8674(21)01481-1) Liver Cell Atlas is available at this link: [https://www.livercellatlas.org/datasets_human.php](https://www.livercellatlas.org/datasets_human.php).
 The data can be downloaded from [this page](https://www.livercellatlas.org/download.php), including the gene-cell count matrix and cell annotation matrix for all liver cells, or analysis subsets (myeloid cells, lymphoid cells, CD45- cells).
-Download the *cell annotation matrix* for all liver cells:
+The data, including the *cell annotation matrix*, can be downloaded for all liver cells via the command line:

 ```bash
 # Run this on the command line (bash)